underscoreio/essential-slick/src/pages/2-selecting.md

 Message(HAL,I'm sorry, Dave.
 I'm afraid I can't do that.,6)
 ~~~

-As HAL only has three messages if we'd ask for it's 10th through 20th message we'd get an empty `Seq`.
+As HAL only has three messages if we'd asked for its 10th through 20th message we'd get an empty collection.

 </div>